What we do

 of community transformation.

-We fund two schools in the Nyumbani Village, a community serving 1,000 orphaned children and 100 elders who are all affected by HIV.
+We fund two schools in the Nyumbani Village, a community serving 1,000 orphaned children and 100 elders, many of whom are affected by HIV.
 Our schools strive to be beacons of excellence, pulling the children out of poverty and the worst start in life, to empower and give them a future through education.